 Done and done.

 The hardest part of this recipe is waiting for the chocolate to cool and set.
-You can help this fudge set by refrigerating.
+You can help fudge set by refrigerating.
 In fact, if you plan to slice and give it away, I recommend refrigerating it.
 Fudge cuts much cleaner with really cold.
 Otherwise, dig in with a fork or spoon or, heck, even your hands.
-I don’t judge!
+No judging from me!

-I chopped pistachios for my fudge.
-I thought they were an elegant and a nice change from other toppings.
+I topped my fudge elegantly with pistachios.
+Pistachios make a nice change from other toppings.
 Again, any of the above-mentioned toppings will pair wonderfully with fudge.
-Every one loves plain fudge, but nuts, sprinkles, and other toppings is like putting on a piece of jewelry, it dresses it up.
+Every one loves plain fudge.
+However, nuts, sprinkles, and other toppings are like putting on a piece of jewelry, it dresses it up.

 5 Minute Dark Chocolate Fudge